jploch/FieldtypePageGrid/README.md

 [<img src="https://page-grid.com/github-assets/pagegrid-logo.png" width="300" />](https://page-grid.com)

+### Version 2 out now!
+Version 2 adds symbols, blueprints animations and more!

 ### PAGEGRID is a friendly pagebuilder for ProcessWire CMS.
 Design fully responsive websites (or parts of them) without writing any code.
 Rearrange and resize items in a visual way and quickly edit the content of your website.
 Use ProcessWire's native templates (and fields) to create your own blocks.